6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 Buyers Guide – Choosing the Best Ham Radio for Cars

-Bear in mind that you do need to be licensed in order to operate a HAM radio, and there are three types of license class that you can apply for.
+Bear in mind that you do need to be licensed to operate a HAM radio, and there are three types of license classes that you can apply for.
 Each class will require a written test, which includes theory, regulations to adhere to, and general operating practices.
-Depending on which class you are licensed in, you will be limited in your use of certain bands and the range in which your HAM radio can communicate.
-These are cheap and easy tests, though, and you can get licensed with only a few days’ preparation.

-When you decide to bite the bullet and become part of the niche HAM-operating community, there are a several important factors to consider before buying.
+When you decide to bite the bullet and become part of the niche HAM-operating community, there are several important factors to consider before buying.

 What are your needs?